 On foot of the investigation, a decision to initiate Disciplinary Action may be taken by the Competitions Control Committee.
 This task should be carried out by means of a collective committee decision.
+Remember, however, that Code 16.1 applies where the matter under investigation arises from Games (i.e. "occurring on or in the vicinity of the Field of Play immediately before, during or after a Game") and must be complied with before any Disciplinary Action in these cases may be commenced.
 If the Committee members decide to commence Disciplinary Action, a Disciplinary Report must be prepared.